 The aim of our business model is to generate sufficient income to amortise the debt that we issued at the start of our activity and address the interest associated with it.

 The income is obtained from the sale and management of the package of assets we purchased between the end of 2012 and the beginning of 2013.
 We have a limited time frame to achieve it.

 In our day to day activities, we manage and sell loans: we recover and cancel them when possible, or we transform them into properties by means of enforcement procedures and dation in payment.
 With this transformative strategy, our portfolio becomes more flexible and liquid, since the properties are easier to sell than the loans.

-In our day-to-day activities we manage and sell properties.
 Furthermore, we complete unfinished developments, we build new ones and we sign collaboration agreements with administrations for the assignment and sale of social housing.